Modding EtG: Creating a Mod

 Note, Version should ALWAYS consist of ONLY 2 decimal points (for example, 1.1.4) as anything more OR less will not be accepted.

 Now, replace the relevant parts of GUID.
-Note to NOT use any special characters or capital letters. each part of the GUID string represents a different thing. creator: replace this with the creators name, aka your name / whatever you refer yourself to online. etg: do NOT change this, this represents the name of the game that is being modded, aka Gungeon. modname: the name of your mod.
-TEXT_COLOR is a hex value of whatever color you want your mod to log in into the F2 console when it is loaded into the game.
+Note to NOT use any special characters or capital letters. each part of the GUID string represents a different thing. "creator": replace this with the creator's name, aka your name / whatever you refer yourself to online. "etg": do NOT change this, this represents the name of the game that is being modded, aka Gungeon. "modname": the name of your mod.
+TEXT_COLOR is a hex value of whatever color you want your mod's text to be in the F2 console when it is loaded into the game.

 Your strings should look like this.

-An issue that can occur if you do not change your mods build name is that it will conflict with other mods.
+An issue that can occur if you do not change your mod's build name is that it will conflict with other mods.
 To fix this, go to the "Project" tab at the top and select "Mod Properties" at the very bottom.

 Now, change the Assembly name and the Default namespace to a new name (preferably have both be identical)